 You can check ARU’s Clearing course list from 1 July.
 We also accept Clearing applications from 1 July.
 Clearing typically runs through to September, but we recommend applying early to avoid disappointment.

 Definitely!
 If it’s been a few years since you took your last exam, that’s no problem.
 No matter what you’ve been doing since you were last at school, you can always apply through Clearing to kickstart your education career again.
 If you already know your results, you’ve got a head-start.
-Simply find your course and apply online from 1 July.
+Simply find your course on our Clearing course list and apply online from 1 July.
 We’ll get back to you before A-level results day, so you can start preparing for your exciting new chapter.

 Many applicants get a chance to see all of the accommodation options during open days, but some applicants don't see their accommodation until the day they move in during freshers week.
 No matter whether you have or you haven't seen where you're going to live in person, finally moving in to a new room can be overwhelming.